Azure/sql-action/README.md

 If you *can* use the option [Allow Azure Services and resources to access this server](https://docs.microsoft.com/en-us/azure/azure-sql/database/firewall-configure#connections-from-inside-azure), you are all set and you don't need to to anything else to allow GitHub Action to connect to your Azure SQL database.

 If you *cannot* use the aforementioned option, the action can automatically add and remove a [SQL server firewall rule](https://docs.microsoft.com/azure/sql-database/sql-database-server-level-firewall-rule) specific to the GitHub Action runner's IP address.
+Without the firewall rule, the runner cannot communicate with Azure SQL Database.
+Read more about this in the [connection](CONNECTION.md) guide.

+#### Azure Credentials for Login (quickstart)

-Without the firewall rule, the runner cannot communicate with Azure SQL Database. **To enable the action to automatically add/remove a firewall rule, add an [`Azure/login`](https://github.com/Azure/login) step before the `sql-action` step.** Also, the service principal used in the Azure login action needs to have elevated permissions, i.e. membership in SQL Security Manager RBAC role, or a similarly high permission in the database to create the firewall rule.
+**To enable the action to automatically add/remove a firewall rule, add an [`Azure/login`](https://github.com/Azure/login) step before the `sql-action` step.** Also, the service principal used in the Azure login action needs to have elevated permissions, i.e. membership in SQL Security Manager RBAC role, or a similarly high permission in the database to create the firewall rule.
+Read more about this and other authentication methods in the [connection](CONNECTION.md) guide.

-Potential errors:
-- If the Azure/login action is not included, then the sql action would fail with a firewall exception and appropriate messaging.
-- Alternatively, if enough permissions are not granted on the service principal or login action is not included, then the firewall rules have to be explicitly managed by user using CLI/PS scripts.

-Azure SQL Action for GitHub is supported for the Azure public cloud as well as Azure government clouds ('AzureUSGovernment' or 'AzureChinaCloud').
-Before running this action, login to the respective Azure Cloud  using [Azure Login](https://github.com/Azure/login) by setting appropriate value for the `environment` parameter.

-#### Azure Credentials for Login

-If you need to configure Azure Credentials to automatically manage firewall rules, you need to create a Service Principal, and store the related credentials into a GitHub Secret so that it can be used by the Azure Login actions to authenticate and authorize any subsequent request.

 Paste the output of the below [az cli](https://docs.microsoft.com/cli/azure/?view=azure-cli-latest) command as the value of secret variable, for example `AZURE_CREDENTIALS`.